Xanthomonas oryzae pv. oryzae: Management

 Management of bacterial leaf blight is most commonly done by planting disease resistant rice plants.
 PSB Rc82 is the standard variety of rice used in Southeast Asia, and the use of this cultivar enables the harvest of an estimated 0.8 million metric tons of rice per cropping season that would have otherwise been lost to bacterial leaf blight.
 Macassane, a new variety released in 2011, has been shown to have improved resistance to bacterial leaf blight and is being used currently in Mozambique.

 Traditional treatments, such as the applications of copper compounds or antibiotics, are largely ineffective in the control of bacterial leaf blight.
 Increasingly, rice is being genetically engineered for resistance to the disease, as treatment proves difficult.
 More than 30 genes have been identified as being associated with resistance to bacterial leaf blight, and have been given names Xa1 to Xa33.

 Biological control methods are relatively recent developments which are not currently in common use.
 They may be used in the future to reduce damage done by bacterial leaf blight, with experimental data showing up to a 64% reduction in damage.
+Including the use of metabolic products isolated from fungus Paraphaeosphaeria minitans (syn.
+Coniothyrium minitans).